 Download a printable pdf file of the theme from this link.

 - Following the presentation of the topic for today, a general discussion will follow with A different theme is presented during each of the ten weeks: Today’s topic will be “[INSERT].”
 Following the presentation of the theme, a general discussion will follow with each of you being given an opportunity to speak to the issue.
-You are encouraged to keep in mind seven sacred teachings of the Anishinaabe in your thoughts and words.
+You are encouraged to keep the seven sacred teachings of the Anishinaabe in your thoughts and words.

-- (The Seven Sacred Teachings are then to be read aloud by one of the facilitators or one of the participants.)
+- (Instruction: The Seven Sacred Teachings are then read aloud by one of the facilitators or one of the participants.)

 LOVE: it is important to care for one another

 HONESTY: better to fail with honesty than succeed by fraud